-- Real priority boarding for families.
+- Real priority boarding for families – especially important if you’re traveling with a newborn or young infant.
 We walked up to the gate (past the hoards of people in line) when boarding began and were some of the first on the plane – even before first and business classes.
 Check out these other sanity-saving airport hacks.
 And make sure to get your baby a passport well in advance.

 - You can use your car seat on Lufthansa.
 Unlike some European carriers, they never tried to dissuade me from installing a rear facing car seat even if it meant less recline for the row in front.
 The true family pre-boarding allows plenty of time to install the car seat and even make harness adjustments if necessary.
 Lufthansa flight attendants have even offered help with car seat installation if I needed it.
 So bring your baby on board Lufthansa!
 Wondering just how to manage bringing a car seat when you travel?
 Get allll the details here.